gvwilson/thirdbit/fiction/voyage/index.md

 have been a suicidal position for a living army, but it made perfect sense for the unalives, as it gave them shadows to retreat into if attacked during the day.
-Their alive servants were positioned more conventionally in a single large camp laid out on the classic "square and tee" pattern<sup>The Uncertain Angels used the "square and tee" pattern for military camps from one end of Cherne to another.
-Interestingly, it is only in Barra Bantang and Ini Bantang, where Angelic rule was most tenuous, that it was adopted as a layout for permanent settlements.  </sup> at the northern end of the arc.
+Their alive servants were positioned more conventionally in a single large camp laid out on the classic "square and tee" pattern<span class="sidenote">The Uncertain Angels used the "square and tee" pattern for military camps from one end of Cherne to another.
+Interestingly, it is only in Barra Bantang and Ini Bantang, where Angelic rule was most tenuous, that it was adopted as a layout for permanent settlements.  </span> at the northern end of the arc.
 Coronel Hradcy therefore concentrated his attack at the southern end, ordering his cavalry to fire as many tents as they could as his infantry and magicians used swords and spells on anything that moved.